The Polish Rider (novel): Plot

 In 1941 an accidental explosion in half-ruined and uninhabited Casa de las Torres reveals a hidden chamber with the perfectly mummified corps of Agueda Dávalos.
 Don Mercurio arranges for the mummy to be secretly taken to his place, where because of its rapid disintegration he orders a wax copy; remnants of the mummy are secretly burnt.
 Don Mercurio dies in few years; his wagon-driver inherits the lab, which for decades remains unused.
 The love for mummified woman is cultivated by Ramiro the Portraitist, a photographer who unaware of its history cherishes the photograph of mummified corpse he made when discovered in 1941.

 A daughter of Manuel and Leonor marries Francisco, a humble Mágina farmer, in the early 1950s.
 They live extremely laborious, hard and uneventful life, and have one child, Manuel, born in 1956.
 He grows fed up with provincial town, fascinated by English rock.
 In 1973, drunk and high on drugs, he probably has sex with Nadia, daughter to comandante Galaz, then librarian in a New York university, who following death of his second wife decides to visit Mágina.
 Galaz and Nadia leave Mágina shortly; she starts work in tourist business, he becomes a pensioner in a nursery house in New Jersey.

 Manuel completes linguistics study in the late 1970s and becomes a simultaneous interpreter, working mostly for the European Parliament in Brussels.
 He is increasingly detached from his family and town, but does not take root elsewhere and becomes sort of a perfect alien to wherever he lives.
 Nadia gets married in the US, gives birth and gets divorced when in 1990 she bumps into Manuel at a conference in Madrid.
 She recognizes him; the two have sex.
 In two months Manuel arranges for a professional trip to the US, where he finds Nadia; the two meet again and have sex again, apparently in love.
 In 1991 he returns to Mágina in wake of death of his grandmother Leonor, while Nadia decides she would take a temporary employment in Madrid.
-Manuel discovers the true story of Aguado and Mercurio, revealed by old Don Mercurio's wagon-driver.
+Manuel discovers the true story of Agueda and Mercurio, revealed by old Don Mercurio's wagon-driver.
 Nadia comes to Mágina; Manuel meets her and the two go to a hotel.